-It’s that time of year when news outlets desperately search for feel-good stories and more than a few found one in Fort Myers Beach, where local jeweler Mark Loren “miraculously” restored storm-damaged relics for a group of local nuns.
+IT’S THAT TIME OF YEAR when news outlets desperately search for feel-good stories and more than a few found one in Fort Myers Beach, where local jeweler Mark Loren “miraculously” restored storm-damaged relics for a group of local nuns.

 The restoration job involved six sacred relics that were “exquisitely intricate”, made of a mix of metals and kept closed with a wax seal that obscured the artifacts inside.
-They had all been ravaged when Hurricane Ian drove stormwater over the nuns’ cloistured home.
+They had all been ravaged when Hurricane Ian drove stormwater over the nuns’ cloistered home.

 Coverage of Mark Loren’s generous gesture on a the local ABC website.
 SCREENSHOT ABC NEWS